 Once they are cooled, peel away the charred skin from the flesh, remove the papery part of the garlic cloves to reveal the subtle softness of the garlic as well.

-Gather your ingredients for the Romesco sauce, spices, roasted peppers, tomatoes, garlic, lemon, and .
+Gather your ingredients for the Romesco sauce, spices, roasted peppers, tomatoes, garlic, lemon, almonds and olive oil.

-Place them all in the bowl of a food processor.
+Place them all in the bowl of a food processor or blender.

-Whir it up several times, on low drizzle in your olive oil and puree well.
+Whir it up several times, then turn on low and drizzle olive oil and puree well.

 Make sure it is nice and smooth, then if making ahead of time, store in airtight container, refrigerating until ready to use.